postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 ## Using data variables

 The Collection Runner lets you import a CSV or a JSON file, and use the values from the data file inside requests and scripts.
-You cannot set a data variable inside Postman because it is pulled from the data file, but you can access data variables inside scripts, for example using `pm.iterationData.get("variable_name")`.
+You can't set a data variable inside Postman because it's pulled from the data file, but you can access data variables inside scripts, for example using `pm.iterationData.get("variable_name")`.

 See [working with data files](/docs/running-collections/working-with-data-files/) and the [Sandbox API reference](/docs/writing-scripts/script-references/postman-sandbox-api-reference/) for more.